How to Seal a Deck With Thompson's WaterSeal

 There are a few rules of thumb dictating when you should apply a deck sealer or stain:

-- For clear sealer, the deck surface and air temperature must be above 50 degrees F during application and drying time.
+- For clear sealer, the deck surface and air temperature must be above 50 degrees Fahrenheit during application and drying time.

-- For deck stain, the deck surface and air temperature should be between 50 and 95 F for application and drying.
+- For deck stain, the deck surface and air temperature should be between 50 and 95 Fahrenheit for application and drying.